Posted By: Kaplan Schweser

 Updated: FEbruary 12, 2019

-The Level I CFA Program exam is weighted by topic area.
+The Level I CFA exam is weighted by topic area.
 To maximize your chances of success, you should weight your late season studying similarly.
-You should pay special attention to ethics—the core concepts are on all three levels of the CFA Program, and if you are on the brink of a minimum passing score, it can put you over the top.
+You should pay special attention to ethics—the core concepts are on all three levels of the CFA exam, and if you are on the brink of a minimum passing score, it can put you over the top.

-If you are really behind your study schedule, this CFA Program Level I tip is super effective.
+If you are really behind your study schedule, this CFA exam Level I tip is super effective.
 If you can, take a week off from work to minimize distractions and maximize your remaining study time.
 Minimize potential distractions by using an auto-response to emails and texts.
 You can also minimize distraction by anticipating your internal needs (hunger, boredom, stress, sleep deprivation) and plan ahead.
 Keep snacks near you and mix up your study plan to keep your brain engaged.

 Make sure you are taking full advantage of every spare minute to study throughout your day.
 Do you take the train or bus to work?
 Work on flashcards or QBank questions while on the ride.
 Review study notes while exercising.
 Study during your lunch breaks and small breaks in time between meetings.
 Your study materials should be with you at all times—utilize every waking minute you have available to get some precious study time in.

 Use a timer to study for 50 minutes of every hour with zero breaks or distractions.
 If you get distracted and stop working in those 50 minutes, start the timer over again.
 Once you hit 50 minutes, take a 10-minute break…then back to work!
 If you can train yourself this way, you will study hard 80% of the time, which is more effective than half-studying with periodic distractions.